savonet/book/audio.md

 ## Encoding formats {#sec:encoders}

-The encoding formats are specified by expressions of the form
+The encoding\index{encoder} formats are specified by expressions of the form
 ```
 %encoder
 ```